 What happens though when there is a problem with PoE?
 Is enough power being sent to a given port to properly power a variety of end devices with different voltage requirements?
 Shouldn’t we test it just like we do the network before we connect devices that support business-critical applications and services?

 The LinkSprinter is a pocket-sized tool that will tell you in 10 seconds if proper power is being provided (as well as thoroughly test the network link), and report the amount of voltage at the wall jack.
 Key point – The amount of power coming out of the switch port (the “PSE” or power sourcing equipment) itself will be stronger than the actual power at the wall jack where the powered device sits.
-This is because power will dissipate as it travels down the wire and it is therefore essential that PoE voltage be tested at the edge of the network where the powered device sits and not tested directly at the switch port.
+This is because power will dissipate as it travels down the wire, and it is therefore essential that you test PoE voltage at the edge of the network where the powered device sits and not directly at the switch port.

 - PoE is subject to the same distance limitations as standard network cable runs – 100m/328ft